cityofaustin/atd-airflow/README.md

 # enter into the production airflow directory
 cd /srv/atd-airflow;

+# pull the repository changes
+git pull;

 # pull the fresh production image
-docker pull atddocker/atd-airflow:production
+docker compose pull;

 # stop the Docker stack
-docker compose stop
+docker compose stop;

 # start the Docker stack
-docker compose -f docker-compose.yaml -f docker-compose-production.yaml up -d
+docker compose -f docker-compose.yaml -f docker-compose-production.yaml up -d;

+# you can watch the logs as the stack starts (ctrl + c to exit logging without affecting the stack)
+docker compose logs -f;

 # return to user-land
 exit;